 In assessing the realization of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon future generation for taxable income during the periods in which temporary differences representing net future deductible amounts become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment.
-For the three months ended August 31, 2022 and 2021, there was no valuation allowance necessary.
+For the three or six months ended November 30, 2022 and 2021, there was no valuation allowance necessary.